World Industries

 World Industries is an American brand that offers skateboarding products, accessories and clothing.
-The company was founded by Steve Rocco in 1987.
-In 1988, Rocco was joined by skater, Rodney Mullen, and then Mike Vallely in 1989.
+The company was founded by Steve Rocco in 1989.
+Later that year, Rocco was joined by skater, Rodney Mullen, and then Mike Vallely.
 As of 2014, World Industries operates under GVS America, a subsidiary of INA Sports Inc. & FGL Sports Ltd. The company also makes and sells longboards.

 The company was initially known for its cavalier attitude through its marketing and handling of their team riders, most notably through their use of attack ads mocking rival skate companies as well as board designs that are either deemed offensive or bordering towards copyright infringement, with which they simply brush off any cease-and-desist letters they receive from companies such as Disney and the Church of Scientology among others.

 History

 Blind

 In late-1989, Mark Gonzales approached Rocco with the desire to be involved in his own company.
-Gonzales was riding for Vision, which was the largest skateboard company at the time.
-Between Santa Cruz and Powell Peralta.
+Gonzales was riding for Vision, which was one of the top 3 skateboard companies in the world at the time, alongside Santa Cruz and Powell Peralta.
 Gonzales and Rocco decided to name the company Blind, in contrast to Gonzales' former sponsor.
 Jason Lee, who was, at the time, a World Industries team member, assisted with the development of the brand.